theAdamak/ToDo/README.md

 # simple To Do List

- his project created and designed with html and css with little javaScript
+ this project created and designed with html and css and little javaScript

 also project had local storage.